 The Distinction "Best Practice in Citizen Participation" is an award given annually by the International Observatory on Participatory Democracy (IOPD) to recognize public policies implemented by local governments.

-The material that we present is a synthesis of each of the different candidacies presented.
-The complete files of nominations will be published on the IOPD’s website experiences section.
+The material we are presenting here is a summary of each of the different entries submitted.
+The complete files of the entries will be published in the IOPD’s website, experiences section.

-We would like to pass on our special thanks to all of those local governments that took the time and made the effort to present a candidacy, along with all of the institutions that have helped us to spread this initiative and the network’s collaborating members who, as the Jury, took part in evaluating all of the different experiences presented.
+We take this opportunity to thank all the local governments which took the time and made the effort to present an experience, along with all the institutions which helped us to share this initiative as well as the network’s collaborating members who undertook the task of jurors and took the difficult decision of selecting only some proposals.

 Esplugues Participates: Guaranteeing Inclusiveness

 Humanizing the Budget Process

 Coordinator of the Committee on Social Inclusion, Participatory Democracy and Human Rights at UCLG